 This simple yet elegant roasted chicken is a hearty and wholesome meal that satisfies like comfort food while being nutritious at the same time.

 3lbs baby potatoes (red or golden), quartered

 4 cloves of garlic, smashed

 3 medium onion, cut into quarters

-4 carrots, cut into thirds
+1lb carrots, cut into 2” pieces

 Pat the chicken dry and place in baking dish.
 Stuff the quartered lemon and rosemary into the cavity.

+Roast for 45 minutes.
 Remove from the oven and use tongs to tilt the chicken and pour out the delicious juices.

 Meanwhile, mix up all your roasted veggies with the juices in the pan.
 Carve the chicken and serve alongside the roasted vegetables.
 Enjoy!

 And dig in!!
 Not only did this meal make the house smell amazing, it was SO good.
 Who knew such simple ingredients could make such a delicious meal?
 The chicken was super juicy and the veggies were melt-in-your-mouth good.
 Hubbs was very impressed and asked that we do this meal again –true success 😉